 While this year’s June 30, 2016, the filing deadline is set in stone, this is changing for the FBAR filing deadline in 2017.
 In order to better align the FBAR obligation with the taxpayer’s other tax filing in pain and obligations, the new FBAR deadline will coincide with Tax Day.
 That means that 2017’s FBAR filing deadline will fall on April 15, 2017.

 The problem with this new up deadline is that taxpayers and expats have become accustomed to the end of June filing are put in the position or accidental non-compliance is more likely.
 By the time the individual begins to think about the FBAR, the deadline may be quickly approaching or already passed and he or she may not have adequate time to prepare the new filing.

 However, this potential problem is somewhat mitigated by another change affecting one’s FBAR filing in 2017.
 That is, next year for the first time, extensions to FBAR will be available.
 The extension is similar to that one can request for their tax return in that the six-month extension is available that would push the due date for an FBAR filing to October 15th, 2017.
 Furthermore, in 2017, first-time filers who fail to request a timely extension or who fail to file, are eligible for relief or penalties may be waived.

 Work with an Experienced CPA to Handle Your FBAR Duties

 Once again, the June 30, 2016, FBAR deadline is quickly approaching.
 However, taxpayers should keep in the back of their mind that the filing deadline in 2017 will coincide with tax day.
 CPA Ted Kleinman and US Tax Help can assist you in meeting this year’s and future FBAR obligations.
 Ted can also help you correct filing mistakes from previous years.
-To schedule a free consultation to discuss your U.S. taxes, call US Tax Help at (541) 923-0903 today or submit your information online for a “no cost” review.
+To schedule a consultation to discuss your U.S. taxes, call US Tax Help at (541) 923-0903 today or submit your information online for a “no cost” review.